Let’s get you measured up.

 Due to the complexity of individual preferences on tightness, we recommend you experiment with what feels best before giving us a number.

+We recommend not using measurements that result in a restrictively tight collar.
 If you have a disability or health condition that means your neck or throat can swell substantially, we recommend accommodating that in your measurements.

 Still have questions?